Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/camryn.md

 ### Camryn's response

 Hi, Varun!
 Thank you for your feedback.
 Like I said in my response to Wilson, I have since fixed the issue of printing out way too much.
 I wasn't aware this was an issue as Jupyter notebook collapses some of this output (as compared to GitHub where all of it is printed), so I definitely appreciate you both pointing that out for me!
 I am also glad my work helped you gain more information about parsing PRAW output.

+## Soobin

+- **One thing I like:**
+I like how simple yet efficient your codes are.
+Also, I learned another example of using `lambda x` function from your code.
+I also liked that you used different colors for different plots and it helped me understand that each plot is made out of different data set.

+- **One potential avenue for improvement:**
+Only one thing I can thing of to quibble is, maybe reversing x axis and y axis in the plots could help a little.
+It was a bit hard to read what each bar stands for.

+- **One thing I learned:**
+As I mentioned above, I learned many efficient coding skill from your code, including `lambda x` function.
+Seems like you almost finished it.
+Congrats! :D